 Want to know where you friends and family are?
 Map My Contacts, an open-source web app, will help you quickly visualize the location of your Google contacts on a world map.
 It reads the addresses of people from your Google Contacts and puts them all on a Google Map using a simple Google Script.

-Publish a Map of Google Contacts
+Publish a Google Map of Google Contacts

 Internally, the Google Apps Script reads the home and work postal addresses of your Google Contacts and then uses the geocoding service of Google Maps to transform these human-readable addresses into latitudes and longitude values.
-These points are then put in a KML file (see sample KML file) that can viewed inside Google Earth or Google Maps.
+These points are then put in a KML file (see sample KML file) that can be viewed inside Google Earth or Google Maps.

 See some of our other useful Google Scripts.